26 Prediction

 Bao et al. (2020) also consider an alternative performance evaluation metric called the normalized discounted cumulative gain at position \(k\) (NDCG@k).

 The NDCG@k metric can be motivated using the idea of budget constraints.
-Suppose that a regulator (or other party interesting in unearthing frauds) has a limited budget and can only investigate \(k\) frauds in a given year.
+Suppose that a regulator (or other party interested in unearthing frauds) has a limited budget and can only investigate \(k\) frauds in a given year.
 Denoting the number of actual frauds in a year as \(j\), if \(j \geq k\), then the best that the regulator can do is to investigate \(k\) cases, all of which are frauds.
 If \(j < k\), then the regulator can do no better than investigating \(k\) cases with all \(j\) frauds being among those investigated.

 The assumption is that the regulator investigates the \(k\) cases with the highest estimated probability of being frauds (scores).
 This suggests a performance measure that scores a model higher the greater the number of true frauds ranked in the top \(k\) scores.